pydicom/pynetdicom/dev/_sources/tutorials/create_scp.rst.txt

 generic failure status.
-In *pynetdicom's* case this range of statuses is used to provide more specific error information; by checking the :ref:`storage service class page<service_store_pynd>` in the documentation you can the corresponding error to a given status.
+In *pynetdicom's* case this range of statuses is used to provide more specific error information; by checking the :ref:`storage service class page<service_store_pynd>` in the documentation you can find the corresponding error to a given status.

 In the case of ``0xC211`` the error is 'Unhandled exception raised by the handler bound to ``evt.EVT_C_STORE``', so what does the output from the SCP